pfheatwole/thesis/source/foil_geometry.rst

 * [[The general equation is the result of designing via wing sections.
-The whole point is that you start by defining the section profiles, then position them relative to the canopy origin to produce the final wing.
+The whole point is that you start by defining the section profiles, then position them relative to the foil origin to produce the final wing.
   Splitting `r_P/O` into `r_P/LE` and `r_LE/O` is the natural (general) result of designing with wing sections; I suppose it's sort of a parametrization of the surfaces, but that's not the "parametrization" I'll be talking about